-Plant Biosecurity proposes a systems approach for managing the risk of imported hazelnut nursery stock, taking into account:
+Plant Biosecurity recommends a systems approach for managing the risk of imported hazelnut nursery stock from Chile, taking into account:

-- Chile's low pest status; - high health production systems for the rooted dormant cuttings to be exported; - regular pest monitoring of nurseries and plantations by SAG; - pre-export treatment of rooted dormant cuttings with an appropriate insecticide/fungicide preparation;

-- phytosanitary inspection and certification by SAG; - off-shore verification inspection by AOIS; and - mandatory growth in an open post-entry quarantine facility in Australia.
+- Chile's low pest status; - high health production systems for the dormant rooted cuttings to be exported; - regular pest monitoring of nurseries and plantations by SAG; - pre-export treatment of dormant rooted cuttings with an appropriate insecticide/fungicide preparation; - phytosanitary inspection and certification by SAG; - off-shore verification inspection by AQIS; and - mandatory growth in an open post-entry quarantine facility in Australia.

-4.2.1 Low pest status
+Low pest status

-Out of 28 pathway-specific pests identified during the review of hazelnut propagative material, only two pathogens (Armillaria mellea and Neonectria ditissima) are present in Chile.
+Out of 33 pathway-specific pests identified during the review of hazelnut propagative material, only two pathogens (Armillaria mellea and Neonectria ditissima) and three weevils (Aegorhinus nodipennis, A. phaleratus and A. superciliosus) are present in Chile.
 Therefore, hazelnut propagative material from Chile is produced in an environment with low pest status (i.e. only a low number of quarantine pests are potentially present during production) and hence, has an inherently low risk.

-4.2.2 Sourcing dormant cuttings from pest free mother stock
+4.2.1 Sourcing dormant rooted cuttings from pest free mother stock

-Hazelnut rooted cuttings will be sourced from mother stock which are free of disease symptoms, as identified by SAG inspectors.
+Hazelnut dormant rooted cuttings will be sourced from mother stock which is free of disease symptoms, as identified by SAG inspectors.
 The prior inspection of mother stock ensures that relatively pest-free sources of plant material enter production nurseries.
 Hazelnut mother plants are routinely checked by SAG inspectors for freedom from disease symptoms and only disease free plants are grown further.

-Plant Biosecurity has identified Armillaria mellea and Neonectria ditissima as pests of quarantine concern potentially associated with hazelnut in Chile.
+Plant Biosecurity has identified Armillaria mellea and Neonectria ditissima as pathogens of quarantine concern potentially associated with hazelnut in Chile.
 These pathogens are recorded in Chile (Minter and Peredo Lopez 2006, Gutierrez et al. 2005); however, these pathogens have not been detected in hazelnut orchards and production nurseries during regular surveys conducted by SAG.
 These pathogens cause root rot and canker respectively, that would be easily detected during inspection of mother plants; however, recently infected plants are unlikely to be detected immediately (Agrios 1997) with symptoms becoming visible during active growth.

-As mother plants are inspected by SAG inspectors for pest freedom it is highly unlikely that these pests will be associated with dormant cuttings.
+As mother plants are inspected by SAG inspectors for pest freedom it is highly unlikely that these pests will be associated with dormant rooted cuttings.

-4.2.3 Disinfestation and growth of dormant cuttings in pasteurized media
+4.2.2 Disinfestation and growth of dormant rooted cuttings in pasteurized media

-The dormant cuttings will be washed and treated with disinfectant.
+The dormant rooted cuttings will be washed and treated with disinfectant.
 This process will remove organic and soil particles, and will eliminate any external pests from the cuttings.
 The disinfected dormant rooted cuttings for export to Australia will be grown in pasteurized soilless media (a mixture of coco fibre and peat).
 The use of soil-free growing media eliminates an initial source for pests.

-4.2.4 Growth in nurseries (propagation tunnels and open space) registered with SAG
+4.2.3 Growth in nurseries (propagation tunnel and open space) registered with SAG